-The first step in discovering your dream groomer is diligent research: asking trusted friends and family for their recommendations and searching online, using tools such as AKC GroomerFinder, to find professional groomers in your area.
+The first step in discovering your dream groomer is diligent research.
+Ask trusted friends and family for their recommendations and search online using tools such as AKC GroomerFinder to find professional groomers in your area.

 No need for interrogation lights and a good-cop/bad-cop routine.
 Just a few fair questions should be enough for you to feel comfortable putting your dog into another’s care.